203 restaurants to explore

 Dry-aged grass-fed beef grilled over charcoal with seafood sides — carnivore temple in Covent Garden.

-London's first neo-izakaya with flawless fish, charcoal-grilled skewers, and crispy fried chicken on Carnaby.
+London's first neo-izakaya with pristine fish, charcoal-grilled skewers, and crispy fried chicken on Carnaby.

 Grand British brasserie famous for handmade pies, from breakfast through late supper.